ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 3/Global_Infrastructure.md

 - [ ] Benefits of the AWS Global Infrastructure
 - [ ] Basic concept of Availability Zones
 - [ ] Benefits of Amazon CloudFront and Edge locations
-- [ ] Different methofs for provisioning AWS services
+- [ ] Different methods for provisioning AWS services

 ****
 ### Points of consideration to choose an AWS Region